Last Updated: November 23, 2023

 (12) The requirement that the following personal information collected and maintained under this part shall be reported to the Clearinghouse:

-Any driver who holds a CDL (or CLP) and meets the DOT requirements (49 CFR Part 383), and the FMCSA Drug and Alcohol Testing Program (Part 382) must comply with the new Clearinghouse requirements.
+Any driver who holds a CDL (or CLP) and meets the DOT requirements (49 CFR Part 383), and the FMCSA Drug and Alcohol Testing Program (Part 382) must comply with the Clearinghouse's requirements.
 Drug and alcohol testing regulations are designed to help keep our roadways safe.
 Failure to consent to a required test will result in a driver being prohibited from performing a safety-sensitive function, such as operating a CMV.

 Drivers should be prepared to provide their CDL numbers when testing.
 Employers will require you to give consent whenever there is a need to run a full database query.
 Refusing to comply with consent will prohibit you from performing any FMCSA regulated safety-sensitive functions with that employer.
 Drivers should also: